Skip to content

 • Phase 1, no idle inventory, provider has capacity but isn’t being asked.
 Likely a Speculative-pool sizing issue.
 Check the coordinator’s quota assignments for this shard.

 • Topology unsatisfiable within a shard.
 A Same-rack request that the current shard can’t fulfil.
-Cross-shard topology resolution is deliberately out of scope (per ADR); the workload either needs a different topology constraint or a different shard binding.
-This is rare in steady state.
+Cross-shard topology resolution is a hard rule of the design — it doesn’t happen — so the workload either needs a different topology constraint or a different shard binding.
+Rare in steady state.

 • Aging shortfalls escalating.
 The shortfall buffer has a max age before it pages louder.
 Long-aged shortfalls usually mean a cluster’s been mis-bound to a shard that doesn’t have the right capacity profiles.